eav304/airbnb-mongodb-analysis/instructions.md

 ### The data source

-In this assignment, you will work with [AirBnB listings data](http://insideairbnb.com/get-the-data.html) from a city of your choosing.
+In this assignment, you will work with [AirBnB listings data](http://insideairbnb.com/get-the-data.html) from a city/region of your choosing.

 ### Save the data

 Save the raw data file of your choice into the `data` directory.

-1. Select a city of interest to you.
+1. Select a city or region of interest to you.
 1. Download the appropriate data file - it will be named `listings.csv.gz` - this is a `csv` file compressed with `gzip` compressino.

 ### Upload the data file to i6